Alexei Sayle

 Alexei David Sayle (born 7 August 1952) is an English actor, author, stand-up comedian, television presenter and former recording artist.
 He was a leading figure in the British alternative comedy movement in the 1980s.
-He was voted the 18th greatest stand-up comic of all time on Channel 4's 100 Greatest Stand-ups in 2007.
+He was voted the 18th greatest stand-up comic of all time on Channel 4's 100 Greatest Stand-Ups in 2007.
 In an updated 2010 poll he came 72nd.

 Much of Sayle's humour is in the tradition of Spike Milligan and Monty Python, with riffs based on often absurd and surreal premises.
-His act is known for its cynicism and political awareness, as well as physical comedy.
+His act is known for its cynicism and political awareness as well as physical comedy.

 Early life

-Sayle was born and brought up in the Anfield suburb of Liverpool, the son of Molly (Malka) Sayle (née Mendelson), a pools clerk, and Joseph Henry Sayle, a railway guard, both of whom were members of the Communist Party of Great Britain.
+Sayle is Jewish.
+He was born and brought up in the Anfield suburb of Liverpool, the son of Molly (Malka) Sayle (née Mendelson), a pools clerk, and Joseph Henry Sayle, a railway guard, both of whom were members of the Communist Party of Great Britain.
 Sayle's mother was of Lithuanian Jewish descent, and some members of his family were devout Jews.
+Sayle was named after Maxim Gorky, whose real name was Alexei Maximovich Peshkov.

-From 1964 to 1969, he attended Alsop High School in Walton, and was expelled halfway through sixth form.
-After that, Sayle took a foundation course in art at Southport, before attending Chelsea College of Art and Design in London.
+From 1964 to 1969, he attended Alsop High School in Walton, and he was expelled halfway through sixth form.
+After that, Sayle took a foundation course in art in Southport before attending Chelsea College of Art and Design in London.
 He attended Garnett College in Roehampton, a training college for teachers in further education.